ivucica/theoutcast/theoutcast/readme.txt

 This release is intended to demonstrate current progress on the software development.
 In no way it is a complete working product.
 There are bugs, and we are in no way responsible for any damage to your data, computer, mind, brain, arms, parents, grandparents, dog, cat, bed, house or anything else in your life, that can happen, including being PKed because you could not fire that rune on time.

 This is a complete rewrite of The Outcast, from scratch, started since (effectively) December 26th 2006.
-Folder was created on December 16th, however it was only preparation for real programming.
+Folder for version 0.3 was created on December 16th, however it was only preparation for real programming.

 1.a) Rant about this version

-In this version I've added container support!
-Hopefully it will satisfy basic hunting needs, because now you can eat ;)
+This version is another major increment in version number while we're still in alpha, but nothing as radical as the 0.3 => 0.4.
+There's just so many features that are added in this version and that are done now

+For this release, I don't know where to start; maybe with the beginning ;)

+I've added the creature colors, so everything looks much much more like Tibia!
+There's also bitmap fonts support, and they're, for this purpose, much clearer than platform fonts, or GLUT fonts.

+Then there's this fancy-schmancy thing called "magic" effects.
+Meaning you'll actually see blood sparkling when you hit the enemy, a poof when you miss him (or, in case of Valkyries, her), or a blue light when you spawn.

+Maybe you wanted to party up with your friends, or send them a private message?
+Now that's possible, too.

+There's also this text above heads which I'm sure you'll all like...
+And best of all, there's tons of small fixes you may or may not notice, but which will make the life easier.

 NOTE: This release is A MEMORY HOG and WILL USE YOUR MEMORY WITHOUT MERCY.
 It will ALLOCATE TONS OF MEMORY WITH EVERY STEP YOU MAKE, but it will NOT DEALLOCATE ANY MEMORY UNTIL EXIT.
 Consider yourself warned.

 1.b) Rant about the future

-Next version should include item moving support.
+No current plans.

 ---